 4. BABY BITES

-This one’s a no-brainer; if baby is a biter.. why would you put your nipples near her?
+This one’s a no-brainer; if baby is a biter.. why would you put your nipple anywhere near her?

 If your baby has newly-erupted teeth, she may ‘rest’ these against your areola – not quite the snuggle you were hoping for?

 Some babies clamp down if the milk doesn’t come quickly enough, if they’re full or if they feel they don’t have mum’s full attention (cheeky squirt).

 Try rubbing her gums before a feed, this may relieve any discomfort.

 If baby bites, say firmly ‘No!’, release her suction with your pinky finger and remove her from the breast for a few minutes.
 Avoid the 4-lettered expletives or you might frighten her, or worse yet, entertain her enough to make her want to take another shot 😉

 I remember stepping out of our ensuite shower, a few days after birth, breasts fuller and firmer than ever.
 Feeling more like a swollen Sasquatch than a voluptuous centre-fold, I was in A LOT of pain.
 I was later to learn this was not normal and that my breasts were severely engorged.

 Engorgement is caused primarily by a build-up of milk and blood in the breast tissue.
 Your breasts feel uncomfortable, warm and very heavy.
 In some cases, a mum’s breasts can become so engorged (swollen, hard and tender), that her nipples become flattened out and breastfeeding can be very painful as baby struggles to attach at all.